miahj1/spotify-scraper/README.md

 - Pydantic

 ## Summary
-The client's brief asked to have book titles from Gutenberg's database of books iterated over and searched on Spotify collecting the following information:
+The client's brief asked to have book titles from Gutenberg's database of books iterated over and searched on Spotify collecting it's audibook equivalent with the following information from Spotify's API: Title, Author, Publisher, and URL.
+I also included a few generated columns: Similarity Score and Closest Matches.
+The former is a score calculated using the Levenshtein distance to find the similarity between two strings: the latter is a list of items that have the same similarity score.

+Before fetching from Spotify, the Gutenberg data needed to be pre-processed:
+- Removal of parentheticals `()` and brackets `[]` in the names of titles including carriage return and new lines, `\r\n`.
+- Removal of `by` from the titles of the books e.g. the title would look like this for certain books `Book Title by Book Author`.
+- Removal of date of birth and date of death including semicolons and commas.

 ## Data Preview